nathanjhood/OrfanidisBiquad/README.md

     }

++ Notes:

+The transposed Direct Form I ("DFI(t)") utilizes the four unit-delays of it's predecessor, meaning instability while passing audio during parameter modulation, while it *also* incurs the exact same "round-off error" and quantization noise as the original DFII structure.
+This is a dangerous combination for real-world audio use-cases, such as a mixing scenario.

+So far, we've encountered one transformation resulting in zipper noise, one resulting in quantization noise, and one resulting in *both*.

+This may seem discouraging, but we still have one final arrangement to try.

 # Direct Form II Transposed;

 Direct Form II transposed only requires the two unit delays (like it's non-transposed counterpart), as opposed to the four of the Direct Form I (both counterparts), and likewise features it's multiplication coefficients happening before the unit delays occur;

++ Calculus:

 ![Direct Form IIT calc y](https://github.com/StoneyDSP/OrfanidisBiquad/blob/532db8ad616b7c0ed7f51e13772adba6b54e5cf3/Res/DFIIt%20y.svg)